 Many people selling things today make two mistakes when it comes to product pricing –– (1) they overvalue their product, thinking they have gold when they actually have fool’s gold or (2) they undervalue their product, thinking they have a yellow rock when they actually have gold.

-In either case, they are going out of business if they don’t figure out the right amount to charge for what they are selling.
+In either case, their business will die if they don’t figure out the right amount to charge for whatever it is they are selling.

 In this section, we are going to use a fictional company as an example.
 It’s going to be a startup called “Kitty Caps” that sells knitted hats for cats.